Please note, this deal has now ended.

 If you've not tried protein shakes as a way to help your training yet, they're a great way to help your body recover and build muscle.
 If you're starting your fitness journey by lifting weights, and wondering why you're not seeing much in the way (or should that be whey?) of results, it might be that you're not getting enough protein.

-Many commercial protein powders are made with whey isolate, a dairy by-product, while others are made with soy, pea protein and other vegan-friendly alternatives.
+Many commercial protein powders - including those on our best protein powder for weight loss list - are made with whey isolate, a dairy by-product, while others are made with soy, pea protein and other vegan-friendly alternatives.
 However, lots of them share a common problem: they're often full of artificial sugar and sweeteners.

 A Harvard University report writes the following:

 "Some protein powders have little added sugar, and others have a lot (as much as 23 grams per scoop).
 Some protein powders wind up turning a glass of milk into a drink with more than 1,200 calories.

 "The risk: weight gain and an unhealthy spike in blood sugar.
 The American Heart Association recommends a limit of 24 grams of added sugar per day for women and 36 grams for men."

 When selecting a protein powder that's right for you, make sure you find something with a fairly low added sugar content.

 UK brand MyProtein have got you covered with the launch of three new flavors in its Clear Whey isolate range.
 Said to be more like juice than a traditional protein shake, the range still packs 20g of protein in a shake that works out at just 90kcal per scoop.

 MyProtein Clear Whey Isolate protein powder | now £21.99 at MyProtein